Visalan-H/JustResults/README.md

 ## Overview

 This browser extension optimizes web performance by blocking unnecessary requests and extracting only essential data.
-It is designed to improve speed, reduce network load, and automate data retrieval efficiently.
+It is designed to improve speed, reduce network load, and automate data retrieval efficiently.<br>
 Click this link to download: (https://github.com/Visalan-H/JustResults/archive/refs/heads/main.zip)
 ## Features